google/skia/site/user/api/SkPaint_Reference.md

 SkScalar getFontSpacing() const
 </pre>

-Returns the recommended spacing between lines: the sum of metrics descent, ascent, and leading.
+returns recommended spacing between linesReturns the recommended spacing between lines: the sum of metrics descent, ascent, and leading.
 Result is scaled by <a href="#Text_Size">Text Size</a> but does not take into account dimensions required by stroking and <a href="undocumented#Path_Effect">Path Effect</a>.